 Teachers who apply the use of sign language in classrooms find that they can manage their classrooms better.
 Using sign language reduces interruptions during a lecture, therefore, assisting the teacher to keep their students on track.
 This is because learning always requires some silence for it to be effective.

 Teachers and learners with sign language skills thus will achieve this silence by applying the use of signs at some point during the lecture.

 3. It enhances small motor skills:

-How American Sign language Helps The Hearing Impaired:
+How American Sign language Helps The Hard of Hearing:

-American Sign language is extremely beneficial to the hearing impaired community in the following ways:
+American Sign language is extremely beneficial n the following ways:

-Sign language helps people with hearing impairment to effectively communicate with others.
+Sign language helps the Deaf and Hard of hearing people to effectively communicate with others.
 With sign language, they are able to communicate with their spouses, parents, children, relatives, employees, employers and other people they may interact with.
-Through the use of ASL they are able to communicate and do normal things with much ease such as doing business, educating others among many other things.
+Through the use of ASL, they are able to communicate and do normal things with much ease such as doing business, educating others among many other things.

 This consequently raises their self-esteem, reduces frustrations, increases productivity and their overall well being as members of our society.
 It also promotes a good relationship among people.

-Now you know that learning American sign language is of so much help to all of us.
-Whether you have a hearing impairment or not, child or an adult, this sign language will do you good.
+Now you know that learning American Sign Language is of so much help to all of us.
+Whether you have any hearing loss or not, a child or an adult, sign language will do you good.
 With the above benefits associated with it, we surely need to make it our favorite!